addventa/ChatScriptDeploy/README.md

 - Download the Bot version selected in BOTS folder.
 - Start or Restart your current Bot.
+- Reset the cron job depending on the bot you just have deployed.
-- We chose to put the folders TOPIC, USERS and LOGS in the Bot folder because this is specific to each bot, not to ChatScript.
+- We chose to put the folders TOPIC, USERS and LOGS in the Bot folder because this is specific to each bot, not to ChatScript; it is this organization that allows us to have a better logic in our architechture.
 - Delete your private data (BOTDATA, files1.txt)

 If you are looking for more info, you are free to read the code :).

-### Tree
+### Final Tree Example

 ```
 BOTS
  |------ HelloBot
-          |------ BOTDATA
+          |------ BOTDATA*
           |------ LOGS
           |------ TOPIC
           |------ USERS
-          |------ files1.txt
+          |------ files1.txt*
 CS
  |------ authorizedIP.txt
  |------ ChatScript -> ChatScript-7.3